Why aren’t there enough affordable housing for individuals with autism and developmental disabilities?

 You’ve powered through the First Act.
 The community is built.
 It’s time for the Second Act.
 What is your operation plan?
 How will you implement your plan?
 What is and isn’t working?
 How will you be sustainable?
 Will you build more?

 After reading this, you might want to rethink about affordable housing.
 Who knows, you might go with a market rate or private option instead.
 After all, why sacrifice so much of your time and resources when there is no guarantee for your child and you can’t offer any guarantees to your donors and volunteers?
 However, not everyone can afford private models.
 Given that California serves almost 330,000 individuals with developmental disabilities, we need to maximize housing options in various ways.
 Private investment?
 Sure.
 Public funding?
 Let’s do it.
 Public and Private Partnership?
 Yes, please!
 How can we make it happen?
-It begins with you.
+It starts with you.